Status and phase

 About

-The purpose of this study is to assess the safety and efficacy of leronlimab (PRO 140) administered as weekly subcutaneous injection in subjects with severe or critical COVID-19 disease.
+The purpose of this study was assess the safety and efficacy of leronlimab (PRO 140) administered as weekly subcutaneous injection in subjects with severe or critical COVID-19 disease.

 Full description

-A single arm, non-randomized, open-label phase is added to the protocol after completion of enrollment in the Randomized Phase of the study.
+A single arm, non-randomized, open-label phase was added to the protocol after completion of enrollment in the randomized phase of the study.

-The study will have three phases: Screening Period, Treatment Period, and Follow-Up Period.
+The study had three phases: Screening Period, Treatment Period, and Follow-Up Period.

 Enrollment